threekeytherapy/threekeytherapy.com/_workshops/fast-retreat.md

 ### Introduction

 A fast is a much-needed rest and reset for the body and psyche.

-By challenging our bodily habits, exploring its potential and unlocking its ability to move and regenerate, we can gain a sense of freedom, energy and reflection.
+By challenging your bodily habits, exploring its potential and unlocking its ability to move and regenerate, you can gain a sense of freedom, energy and reflection.

 Some of the benefits of the retreat:
 - Strengthen circulation